 Lviv Elektrotrans recently introduced a 3-day-ticket for tourists.
 This ticket costs 40 UAH and allows you to use as many trams and trolleybuses during those three days as you wish.
 If you are in Lviv for a month or more and you need to take a tram or trolleybus often, it might be worth it to buy a monthly ticket for the electro transport, which currently costs around 100 UAH.
 Actually you can buy those monthly tickets at kiosks with the sign Преса.
 The passes are called місячний проїзний (read: Misyachnyj projiznyj).
 They cost 120 UAH.
 To buy the tourist ticket or the monthly ticket you can visit the website of Lviv Elektrotrans.

 Generally, you have to pay the fee directly to the driver right at the entrance.
 Bus and marshrutka drivers don’t give any tickets (although they have them).
 You can pay with bigger bills, but it’s usually inconvenient.
 So prepare to have some change ready.
 For the trams and trolleybuses you can also buy several tickets at once.

 If you have to enter a bus or marshrutka from the back, you simply give the money to the people in front of you and ask to pass it to the driver (Ukrainian: Peredaite bud laska!).
 You shall then get the correct change handed back to you, if you need any.
 Ukrainians are very honest people and such money almost never gets lost.

 If you forgot to pay, the fine in the Lviv Elektrotrans, the penalty fee is 60 UAH.
 This is also true for unpaid fares for bigger luggage.

-Important routes to know
+Important routes of Lviv Public transport to know

 From airport to the city center